Aquatwix/Ploughmeter/README.md

 - The receiving modem just needs to be connected to the computer.
 This means that the jumpers still need to be installed.

 ## Step 7: Data collection with the MBUS-DEMO tool
 If the previous steps have gone smoothly, you're ready to retrieve the datas.
+You can see the orange LED blinking on the sending modem, indicating that data is being sent.
+The orange LED on the receiving modem should be blinking to indicate that data is being received.
 - Open the MBUS-DEMO tool and select the COM port of your receiving modem.
 - Go to the MBUS Packet Sniffer tool and press the "Start" button.
 You should see the dataframes arrive.
 <img src="https://cdn.discordapp.com/attachments/993554363232559104/1126157504041189477/image.png"/>